Call 504-384-7870 and Find Help Immediately!

 New Orleans, LA has always struggled with residents who need help but are too afraid to admit it.
 According to the National Institute of Drug Abuse, 1,140 people in Louisiana died in 2018 from drug overdoses.
 Many of these deaths could have been prevented if they had entered a rehab program.
 One of the most effective approaches to convince an addict to go to rehab is through a staged intervention.

-If there is somebody in your life who you think is hooked on drugs or alcohol, an intervention is a great way to start them on a path of recovery.
+If there is somebody in your life who you think is hooked on drugs or alcohol, an intervention is a great way to start them on a path to recovery.
 You’ve watched them as they suffer through their addiction and struggled as their life has deteriorated.
 You might ask “How can I help my friend get better?” and you try to understand.

 However, you eventually become fed up with being used, misled, and tired of supporting the addict.
 Other times, loved ones become codependent and avoid confronting this serious issue because it will jeopardize their way of life.